Abuse of any kind, whether verbal, emotional, or physical, is incredibly upsetting and painful for the person who has been victimized.

 Gaslighting and blame-shifting are two forms of projection that work together to divert your attention away from the true nature of the situation and lead you to believe that you are to blame.
 It might look something like this:

-You will have feelings of craziness, insecurity, and unlovedness due to all of these things.
 If you have been in this type of relationship for a significant amount of time, you will need to disengage from the other person and give yourself time to heal.
-Reactive abuse might cause you to wonder whether or not you are sane.
+Reactive abuse might cause you to wonder whether or not you are sane, but there is always a way back and following some of these steps can get you to being happy and healthy.